Wednesday, April 07, 2021

 After Malcolm Wheeler-Nicholson launched his corporation near the end of August 1925, he wasted no time putting material out into the field.
 Unfortunately, he missed the deadline for E&P's 1925 Syndicate Directory, so we need to find this stuff on our own, in piecemeal fashion and in the very few papers that took it.

 The first definite Wheeler-Nicholson product we know of is a comic strip, The Adventures of Vivian Vanity, which started on September 29 1925.
 This strip about a glamor girl has only been found starting in one newspaper on time, the Syracuse Herald.
 This run was discovered by Leonardo de Sa, and I don't have any samples to show.
-De Sa also found that the Washington Post printed the strip for awhile in November-December.

 The strip was written by N. Brewster Morse, who was already known as a playwright and movie scripter.
 The art was by "Meetrich", a known pseudonym of Nicholas Afonsky.
 Why he chose to use a pen name for his first syndicated strip is unknown.